Work in progress · 2026

 DEG posits that spacetime is a statistical aggregate of \(N\) discrete Planck-scale atoms, each characterised by a size parameter \(a_n\) and an internal Hilbert space of dimension \(g = 442\).
 The dynamics is governed by a single Hamiltonian constraint — no background metric, no continuous fields at the fundamental level.

-This page is updated as each paper becomes available.
+This page is updated as the programme develops.

 Like loop quantum gravity and causal set theory, DEG takes discreteness as fundamental.
 It differs in using a statistical mechanics approach: gravity and time emerge thermodynamically, not through geometric quantisation.